Affine Grassmannians and the geometric Satake in mixed characteristic: The geometric Satake

 is irreducible, isomorphic to the perfection of an affine space.
-Then Lemma \ref{min and qmin} is clear in this case.
+Then Lemma \ref{min and qmin} is clear.

-Next we assume that $\mu=\theta$ is quasi minuscule.
-Several discussions in \cite{NP} need justifications in this case.
-We denote the corresponding root by $\theta^\vee$, which is the highest root of $G$.
-We first construct ``resolution" of $\Gr_{\leq \mu}$.
+Next we assume that $\mu$ is quasi-minuscule but non-minuscule.
+In this case $\mu=\theta$ is a coroot and we denote the corresponding root by $\theta^\vee$.
+In this case $\Gr_{\leq \mu}=\Gr_\mu\sqcup \Gr_0$.
+Several discussions in \cite{NP} need justification.
+We first construct a ``resolution" of $\Gr_{\leq \mu}$.
 The one given in \emph{loc. cit.} does not work in mixed characteristic.
 Our construction is different, and arises as a discussion with X. He.